LiMe-NanoBioeng/pressure_control/README.md

 ## Hardware description
 ### Overview Fig.1
-The controller works on GUI-based Python code that communicates with devices through an Arduino micro.
 The controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
-To switch among different solutions, it uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
+Switching between different solutions uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
 The selector valve connects a tube out of ten sample tubes to a single outlet tube.
 The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.
+Our system can be extended up to four electromagnetic regulators (four analog inputs/outputs), ten solenoid valves (driven at 24V via ten digital pins), one flow meter (I2C), and one latching valve  (driven at 5 V via one digital pin).

-### Communication with PC via Arduino micro
+### Software and device control via Arduino micro
+The controller works on GUI-based Python code that communicates with devices through an Arduino micro.
 We control the Arduino micro via a serial connection using pySerial.
 We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.